crcn/tandem-old/packages/tandem-app/README.md

-RESEARCH:

-- [ ] spread prop for react.
-Why?
-Why not?

 IMMEDIATE:

 - [ ] prefix slim objects with Slim - SlimElement, SlimParentNode, SlimCSSStyleRule
 - [ ] query selector testing

-- [ ] front-end needs to use saga for virt windows
-- [ ] front-end needs to load assoc ASTs for selected elements

-- [ ] prop inferencing for css styles (needed for things like transpiling)
-  - [ ] auto flag for if statement
-- [ ] make vscode extension rock solid
-- [ ] better d.ts generation - need to use templates for child components.

-- [ ] fix outstanding errors in PC components
-- [ ] Remove VSCode bugs (try to break)

 - [ ] CSS Inspector